-- How do I arrange to see inside the clinic, before admitting?
+- Can I see a virtual tour of the clinic, before committing?

-- When do I get to start taking part in the therapeutic help inside the clinic?
+- When do you expect me to start taking part in the therapy process?

 They say, that rehab and recovery are team sports.

-Step 3 - Rehab On A Budget
+Step 3 - Managing The Budget For Treatment

 There are few half way house providers that exist generally, between public providers, and private treatment, so get clear from the start on which you need.